electrikmilk/cherri/compiler/actions.md

 }
 ```

-If you do this, the argument value for that argument will be done for you, just make sure to not add the call property and add the key property to each of your argument definitions.
+If you do this, the parameter value for that argument will be done for you, just make sure to not add the `make` property and add the `key` property to each of your parameter definitions.
 This is done to help make defining actions simpler and faster.

 ---